 Time Clock MTs is an open-source time-tracking and employee monitoring software.
 The software includes employee time-tracking, time-off requests, fingerprint attendance tracking, PTO requests, and reporting capabilities.

-With Time Clock MTS you can also get webcam images of employees when they clock in or clock out.
-Whether you go for the free or the paid version you also get auto-setup and the full security measures.
+With Time Clock MTS, you can also get webcam images of employees when they clock in or clock out.
+Whether you go for the free or the paid version, you also get auto-setup and full security measures.

 The software can be installed on Desktop computers (running Windows OS), and the free version gets you all the features included in the pro version but is limited to three users only.
 The paid version adds more comprehensive attendance reporting and in-app overtime calculations.